flaper87/pyhelm/README.rst

     from pyhelm.chartbuilder import ChartBuilder

     chart = ChartBuilder({"name": "nginx-ingress", "source": {"type": "repo", "location": "https://kubernetes-charts.storage.googleapis.com"}})

-This will cause the chart to cloned locally, and any additional use of ``chart`` will reference the local copy.
+This will cause the chart to be cloned locally, and any additional use of ``chart`` will reference the local copy.
-You can also used a local chart by using ``"type": "directory"``, as well as cloning from a git repo using ``"type": "git"``
+You can also use a local chart by using ``"type": "directory"``, as well as cloning from a git repo using ``"type": "git"``

 **Installing a chart**